genesiscommunitysuccess/docs/docs/02_creating-applications/04_defining-your-application/06_access-control/03_authorisation-overview.md

 }
 ```

-Or at a global level:
+In this example, the permissioning applies at a global level, so it will apply to all `requestReply` blocks in the Request Server:

 ```kotlin
 requestReplies {
     permissioning {